The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \paragraph{A new class of solutions.}

-We are able to solve the proposed problem and construct solutions that are also critical in the transition region.
-As we did in Section~\ref{sec--1212}, we state only a typical result and we refer to Section~\ref{sectio6} for our general result.
+We solve the proposed problem and construct solutions that are harmonic in the transition region.
+We state only a typical result and refer to Section~\ref{sectio6} for a more general result (cf.~Theorems~\ref{theorem:trois} and~\ref{corollary-optimalCS}).

 .16cm

 {